 Visitors approaching the Australian National Memorial (the Memorial) site from Corbie and Fouilloy on foot will be directed to the pedestrian/bike path which runs parallel to the road.
 Those approaching from Villers-Bretonneux will walk along the designated pedestrian/bike path to the Memorial site.
 At the end of the pathways you will enter the Memorial and move through security screening onto the promenade area.
 From here you will walk approximately 300 metres on grass, slightly uphill through the centre of the cemetery to the seating area.

 An Information Tent will operate from 20 April until 25 April.
 Staff will be on hand to provide information about Anzac Day services as well as the cemeteries and museums in the towns along the Australian Remembrance Trail (ART).
 The tent will operate before and during the Dawn Service on 25 April.
 See also ‘lost property’.

 Temporary toilets, including some disabled toilets, and hand-washing facilities will be installed specifically for the service on 25 April at the Memorial site.
 There are no permanent toilets at the Memorial site.

 Please note that access to public toilets in the towns of Villers-Bretonneux, Bullecourt, and at ‘Digger’ Memorial is limited.

 Rubbish bins will be provided at the Memorial site and visitors will be asked to dispose of rubbish thoughtfully or, where possible, take their rubbish with them.

 If you lose or find property during the service at the Memorial site, please notify the ceremony staff at the Visitor Information Tent.
 After 25 April 2017, inquiries about lost property can be made to firstname.lastname@example.org

 There will be media present at all ceremonies.
 Attendees should be aware that there will be camera operators moving around the sites, and that cables may be laid along the ground.
 Please take care.
 The Dawn Service will be broadcast live to Australia by the Australian Broadcasting Corporation.
 You may be filmed during the service.
-DVD’s of the 2016 Anzac Day Dawn Services are available from the ABC Library Sales by telephoning 1300 650 587, emailing your request to email@example.com or downloading order forms from ABC Library Sales - How to Order.
+DVDs of the 2017 Anzac Day Dawn Services will be available from the ABC Library Sales by telephoning 1300 650 587, emailing your request to email@example.com or downloading order forms from ABC Library Sales - How to Order.